Cyclone Nina: Tuvalu

-After Severe Tropical Cyclone Joni had affected Tuvalu during the previous month, Nina and Kina indirectly impacted the island nation during the opening days of January 1993.
+After Cyclone Joni had affected Tuvalu during the previous month, Nina and Kina indirectly impacted the island nation during the opening days of January 1993.
 The systems contributed to the strength of the westerly winds that were already present over the islands, with winds of up to 130 km/h reported throughout the islands.
 As these winds combined with a heavy westerly swell and high seas, where they caused flooding of up to 2 ft over the islands of Nanumea, Nanumaga, Niutao, Nui and Vaitupu.
 As a result, damage was reported to crops and several buildings in the island nation, including thirty houses.
 The two cyclones caused a severe amount of erosion in the island nation, with the shoreline on Vaitupu, receding by about 5–6 m.
 The Vaitupu Fisheries Harbour, that had only just been built during 1992, was seriously damaged by waves attributed to the two cyclones.